delange/lidar-batch-python/lidar-batch-python/src/readme.md

 # Processing LiDAR data at scale with Azure Batch and PDAL

-In this repository you will find the code to process LiDAR data with [PDAL](https://pdal.io/) pipelines at scale with [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview)  an Azure Cosmos DB instance.
-While focussing here on the data ingestion and queries, we also made the connection to Azure Synapse Analytics, in order to perform large scale, big data processing on a Spark cluster with the data stored in Cosmos DB.
+In this repository you will find the code to process LiDAR data with [PDAL](https://pdal.io/) pipelines at scale with [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview).

 This repository is the technical back-bone from a [blog post](link) where the concept of the PDAL pipeline and processing with Azure Batch are explained.